goepfert/loudness_adaption_demo/readme.md

 ## What is plotted
 **Live Loudness**
 The current calculated loudness from the start of the file (if not in loop) or since last reset (Button: *Reset Loudness Calculation*).
-The total time is limited to the Window Size parameter (default: 30 seconds).
+The total time is limited to the Window Size parameter.

 **Target Loudness**
 The target loudness in LKFS before any audio processing.